Frequently Asked Questions

 Q: Is the MRI or CT track within Medical Imaging/Radiography a guarantee?

-Q: Are the Medical Imaging/Radiography or Ultrasound programs offered online, during the evening or on a part-time basis?
+Q: Is the Medical Imaging/Radiography (X-ray) program offered online, during the evening or on a part-time basis?

-A: The Medical Imaging/Radiography and Ultrasound classes are offered during the day, Monday through Friday.
+A: The Medical Imaging/Radiography (X-ray) classes are offered during the day, Monday through Friday.
 While a couple of classes are offered online, the program itself can not be completed online.
 The program is full time only.